 It is worth noting that the country’s government does not impose a personal income tax, which is what makes the insular state so appealing for foreign investors and citizens.
 However, it should be noted that this does not exempt those who qualify for St. Kitts tax residency from paying levies in their home countries.
 This mainly applies to countries that enable dual citizenship.

-The main advantages of being a St. Kitts tax resident
+The main advantages of being a St. Kitts tax resident in 2023

 Residency in St. Kitts and Nevis comes with many benefits, among which those associated with taxation are just a part of them.
 Among these: